the-events-calendar/events-gutenberg/readme.md

 * Tweak - Use event timezone as default value
 * Fix - Allow removal of organizers from classic block if the organizer block is removed
+* Fix - Separate logic and presentation from date time block

 #### 0.2.6-alpha - 2018-08-10